 To summarise what we have discussed:

-If you would like a consultation on witnessing a signature, you can reach us at 1800 730 617 or team@sprintlaw.com.au for a free, no-obligations chat.
+If you require a consultation on how best to witness a signature or need further assistance with your legal documents, feel free to contact us at 1800 730 617 or team@sprintlaw.com.au for a free, no-obligation chat.

 About Sprintlaw